 When I talk to an economic decision-maker, I start with a problem or opportunity.
 I get to the root cause and it usually falls into one of the 4 goals.
 So, things like:

 - “we’re getting our butt kicked by our competition” = I need to increase revenues

 - “our company has had minimal growth” = I need to open new revenue streams

 - “our manufacturing scrap rate is costing us x” = I need to decrease costs

 If your real IoT expert or consultant is any good, he or she can name a solution in fewer technical steps than my college roommate could play “6 Degrees of Kevin Bacon”. (look it up if you don’t know what that is) Again, there is a high degree of probability, your goal, opportunity or problem is not unusual.
 If your IoT consultant comes calling and has a solution looking for your problem, you just went in the wrong direction.

-- Car makers and tier one suppliers spend an awful lot of money on test and measurement when designing, building and redesigning.
-They can now get massive amounts of real customer centric data to help them design safer and more reliable parts and transportation.
+- Carmakers and tier-one suppliers spend an awful lot of money on tests and measurements when designing, building, and redesigning.
+They can now get massive amounts of real customer-centric data to help them design safer and more reliable parts and transportation.
 They reduce their overall R & D test budgets by paying for data, rather than creating and collecting it.

-- One issue that happens in the automotive market is that cars and car parts are over engineered, driving up costs that impact margins and the end consumer.
-With real customer centric data, cars are now being designed for actual use case rather than the extremes that happens in the lab.
+- One issue that happens in the automotive market is that cars and car parts are over-engineered, driving up costs that impact margins and the end consumer.
+With real customer-centric data, cars are now being designed for actual use cases rather than the extremes that happen in the lab.